 Artist's Biography

-Outside of the studio, she enjoys hiking, birding, photography, marathon running, and reading.
+Outside of the studio, she enjoys hiking, birding, marathon running, and reading.
 Her love of nature has led her to other outdoor hobbies including geocaching and trail running.

 She works with a variety of media, both traditional and digital.
 Traditional mediums are her first love, particularly graphite, colored pencil, pen and ink, and acrylic.
-She loves to experiment with different media, and is always open to trying new ones!
+She loves to experiment with different media, and is always open to learning new ones!
 She is also comfortable using a digital tablet and software such as Adobe Photoshop, Illustrator, and InDesign.

 She uses her art to teach people about the natural world, and hopes that, through it, more people will appreciate and understand the planet on which we live.